LivePersonInc/kafka-java-bridge/README.md

 ###  HLConsumer(options)

 Consumer object allows messages fetching from kafka topic.
-Each consumer can consume messages from one topic.
-For consuming messages from multiple topics you need multiple consumers.
+Each consumer can consume messages from multiple topics.

 ```javascript